mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Because they allow control by a single entity, proprietary protocols are often considered simpler to design, more amenable to evolution, and more likely to meet user needs {{MOXIE}}, compared to decentralized alternatives.
 However, they have corresponding centralization risk -- if the function has no alternative providers, or switching to those providers is too difficult, its users are "locked in."

 Proprietary protocols and applications are not considered as being part of the Internet per se; instead, they are more properly characterized as being built on top of the Internet.
-The Internet architecture and associated standards do not regulate them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.
+The Internet architecture and associated standards do not control them, beyond the constraints that the underlying protocols (e.g., TCP, IP, HTTP) impose.

 ### Beneficial Centralization {#necessary}